errantmind/faf-json-bench/README.md

 - For `serde_json_core to_vec`, checking the len with `assert!(bytes_len == 26);` after the serialization actually makes the operation faster, probably because it is a compiler hint
 - Cargo flags make a big difference for some frameworks like `serde_json_core`, which gained ~15% performance after adding flags to `[profile.release.package."*"]` and adding `rustflags` to `./cargo/config`.
 Only together does the gain appear...
 - Clang is faster than gcc for some tests but not others.
 For example, the `serde_json to_writer` is slightly faster with gcc but both `serde-json-core` tests are much faster with Clang

+## Contributions

+Contributions are welcome, but please discuss before submitting a pull request.
+If a discussion leads to a pull request, please reference the \#issue in the pull request.
+Unsolicited pull requests will not be reviewed nor merged.

+## License

+All code is licensed under AGPL 3.0 unless an individual source file specifies otherwise.